When considering fertility preservation, both egg and embryo freezing offer unique benefits and challenges.

 Answered by Dr. David E. Tourgeman from HRC Fertility.
 Understand what options exist for what to do with your frozen eggs if you decide not to use them for IVF.

-Answered by Dr. Nidhee Sachdev from OC Fertility.
-The short answer is - indefinitely.
-However, there are some other factors to consider.
+Answered by Dr. Nidhee Sachdev from South Coast Fertility Specialists.
+Understand why the short answer is indefinitely and explore the other factors to consider.